Chart Color Schemes

 Broadsound - Nebo faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.2%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 51.7% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (42.8%).
+The area's university qualification rate is 14.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.4%).
+Vocational credentials are held by 51.7% of residents aged 15+, with advanced diplomas at 8.9% and certificates at 42.8%.
+Educational participation is high, with 42.6% currently enrolled in formal education.

 Frequently Asked Questions - Education